 If you’re going to put out the energy and time to cut, split, and properly store firewood, you want to know you’re being as efficient as possible.
-No use wasting valuable time when there might be an easier way, right?
-The question is, how do you know which are the best trees for firewood.
+So, how do you know you’re choosing the best trees for firewood?

-Some People say it doesn’t matter what kind of wood you burn in a wood stove or furnace as long as it is seasoned properly.
-While properly seasoned firewood is a huge factor in how wood performs, there are other factors to consider.
+Some People say it doesn’t matter what kind of wood you burn in a wood stove, fireplace, or furnace as long as it’s seasoned properly.
+While properly seasoned firewood is a huge factor in how wood performs, there are other factors to consider, especially choosing the best trees for firewood that are available to you.

 From what I have experienced and was taught by my grandfather, one of the things you also must consider is what type of wood will meet a particular need.
-He was a logger before he was married and logged, as well as farmed, most all his life.
-He broke his leg in a logging accident when I was about 9 and didn’t log anymore.
+He logged for years before he married my grandmother and logged until he broke his leg in a logging accident when I was about 9.

 So what makes the best trees for firewood?
 The answer depends on where you live and what you have available in your region of the world.
 In some regions, you have an abundant supply of hardwood.
 In other areas, there’s a greater supply of softwoods.